North-Allegheny/NA-iOS/NA/Pods/Google/README.md

 ## Try out an SDK

 You can try any of the SDKs with `pod try`.
-For example, to try the Google Maps
-SDK:
+Run the following command and select the SDK you are interested in when prompted:

 ```
-$ pod try GoogleMaps
+$ pod try Google
 ```

 Note that some SDKs may require credentials.
 More information is available in